manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 - Verify on ssh/settings "ForwardX11 yes" and "user ubuntu"
 - After connection specify the password as "ubuntu1234"

->Note: When you connect to another rUBot from the same computer, you will have to regenerate the KEYS.
+>Note: When you connect to your rUBot from another computer, you will have perhaps to regenerate the KEYS.
 In a new cmd on your PC, type the instuction and you will be able to connect with VScode:
 ````shell
 ssh-keygen -R 10.42.0.1
 ````